Mixing Demerol and Alcohol

 A trained therapist will guide you through the process.
 Most 12-step programs, such as Narcotics Anonymous, combine behavioral, spiritual, and cognitive interventions.
 They bring together groups of people with similar addiction struggles to form tight social bonds and a community support network.4

 Demerol and alcohol abuse can have serious consequences.
 The most important action you can take is to seek treatment.
-If you or someone you know would like more information about Demerol detox centers, please call us toll-free, 24 hours a day.
+If you or someone you know would like more information about Demerol detox centers, please call us toll-free at 24 hours a day.